Fractal Images as Number Sequences I An Introduction: Axiomatic description

-A sequence is not generally normalized (\Cref{def:normalized}), but we can easily construct a signed permutation to transform such an array into an isomorphic, normalized sequence.
-For this, we need the first occurrence $|s_i|=k$ in the series for each $0<k\in\Delta_n$, along with the $\sgn(s_i)$ of that first occurrence.
-These first occurrences for all $0<k\in \Delta_n$, in that order, constitute the inverse of the characteristic permutation of the original sequence.
+A sequence $S=\lr{s_1,s_2,\ldots}$ is generally not normalized (c.f.~\cref{def:normalized}), but we can easily construct a signed permutation to transform such an array into an isomorphic, normalized sequence.
+For this, we need the first occurrence $|s_i|=k$ in the series for each $0<k\in\Sigma_n$, along with the $\sgn(s_i)$ of that first occurrence.
+In that order, these first occurrences for $0<k\in \Sigma_n$ constitute the inverse of the normalizing permutation of the original sequence.